nais/handbook/docs/nais-system/period.md

 - **End of the first cooldown week**: cut-off for initiatives that want to be considered for the next period.
 In practice this means the initiative's PR must be out of draft and have essence, goals, non-goals, approach, and a [size](initiatives.md#size) label.
 - **Thursday of the second cooldown week**: the first draft of the next focus period is announced.
 This is done by assigning initiative PRs to the new period's milestone.
 Adjustments to the draft must be made by the end of the week.

-Cooldown is not an arbitrary break – it's the space where pool initiatives get discussed, shaped, and selected.
+Cooldown is not an arbitrary break – it's the space where unassigned initiatives get discussed, shaped, and selected.
 It's also when we catch up on small things and help out on whichever boards the anchors keep for their area.

 A calendar feed with the periods can be found [here](https://calendar.google.com/calendar/ical/naiskalendersen%40gmail.com/public/basic.ics).